-Gregory Chaitin is one of my preferred author and perhaps the best one, I read all its books, I read all its papers .
+Gregory Chaitin is one of my preferred author and perhaps the best one, I read all his books, I read all his papers .
 He is the man who discover Ω , who discover the algorithmic randomness and I don’t believe in the existence of stochastic processes so I think the correct definition of random is the algorithmic randomness.

 The objective of Chaitin is to prove that a random walk in the software space can increase the complexity .
 Trying to do this what he reach is a very interesting result.